Trypanosoma brucei evansi: History

-T. evansi was a parasite that caused severe, often fatal, infection in mammals such as horses, donkeys, cattle and camels.
+T. b. evansi was a parasite that caused severe, often fatal, infection in mammals such as horses, donkeys, cattle and camels.
 In India, where it was prevalent from ancient times, the disease was known as surra.
 Under the British rule, it caused serious impediment to the British Army, as their horses were infected.
 In August 1880, Griffith Evans of the Royal Army Service Corps was deployed to investigate the case at army base in Dera Ismail Khan (now in Pakistan).
 He immediately recognised worm-like parasites from the blood samples of all diseased horses.
-He reported in 1881:When I first saw it [the parasite) I thought for a moment it was some form of spirillum [a kind of bacteria], but the next instant convinced me it was not...
+He reported in 1881:When I first saw it [the parasite] I thought for a moment it was some form of spirillum [a kind of bacteria], but the next instant convinced me it was not...
 It has an apparently round body, when it is fresh and active, which tapers in front to a neck ending in a blunt head, and behind it has a tapering tail from which there extends a long slender lash [this now known as the flagella, and is located towards the anterior end, not at the "tail"], so fine that it can seldom be seen...
 I came to the conclusion that it has two fin-like papillae on each side, one near where the neck commences and another near where the tail begins [now understood to be one undulating membrane, not two, formed by a flagellum].Griffith experimentally showed that the parasite was the causative pathogen of surra by infecting healthy horses using infected blood.
 However, the medical authority in British India rejected the idea that the parasite could cause of such disease.
 Timothy Richards Lewis, Special Assistant to the Sanitary Commissioner, confirmed the parasite but not the connection with the disease.
 Lewis had discovered a trypanosome (later named Trypanosoma lewisi) of rats in 1878 (reported in 1879).
 He was convinced that the trypanosome was harmless because he discovered them from only healthy rats.
 He and David Douglas Cunningham (Professor of Physiology in the Medical College, Calcutta, and Surgeon-General of India), in response to Griffith's observations, officially stated that "no microbe found in the living blood of any animal was pathogenic."
 It was later recorded in Nature: "Official opinion was strongly against him [Griffith]."